donotnoot/samlvpn/readme.md

 the credentials are only stored in memory, and passed to OpenVPN through standard input.

+If you have been provided with an OpenVPN configuration file for a VPN that requires this tool to work, it might contain non-standard configuration options that will not be recognised by OpenVPN.
+You will see an error similar to 'Options error: Unrecognized option or missing or extra parameter(s) in [file]:
+[configuration-option]'.
+Simply remove the configuration option that is causing the error.

 ### Credit

 This is based on [Alex Samorukov's work](github.com/samm-git/aws-vpn-client).